 Condos/townhomes and single-family detached homes offer distinctive advantages for homeowners.
 If you’re caught in the homebuying crossroads, we've got some tips to help guide your journey to 'home sweet home.'

-Thinking about moving to a condo or townhome?
-We've laid out some advantages of sharing walls with your neighbors.
+Thinking about purchasing a condo or townhouse for your next home or investment property?
+We've laid out some advantages below.

 Many condominiums and townhomes communities offer amenities and common areas for homeowners to enjoy.
-Shea Homes communities offer amenities ranging from pools to tennis courts, and some communities even have dog parks for the furry members of the family to play.
+Many new townhouse communities offer amenities ranging from pools to tennis courts, and some communities even have dog parks for the furry members of the family to play.
 Plus, townhome community centers offer homeowners the chance to mix, mingle, and get to know one another.
-If you happen to be moving across town or relocating from out-of-state, condos or townhomes could provide an opportunity to make friends in the area.
+If you happen to be moving across town or relocating from out-of-state, a condo or townhouse could provide an opportunity to make friends in the area.

 Don't worry, if a condo or townhome doesn’t feel like the right choice for you, then it might be time to consider something a little more private.
 Single-family detached homes are great for first-time homebuyers or for those looking for a home with additional space and freedom.